aghanbarian/git-web-designer-exercises/README.md

 # git-web-designer-exercises
 for github courses

-excerxises for learing git and github
+exercises for learing git and github